-As you can see from the front part where the name of the product is, Fujiya Lemon Squash was first introduced in 1975 and this year 2020 is the 45th anniversary of the canned beverage.
+As you can see from the front part where the product name is printed, Fujiya Lemon Squash was first introduced in 1975, and this year (2020) is the 45th anniversary of the canned beverage.

-The classical black can design with white polka dots has hardly changed since I was small, but because of that, many Japanese can instantly recognize the canned drink from a first glance.
+The classical black can design with white polka dots has hardly changed since I was small, but thanks to that, many Japanese people can recognize the canned drink at first glance.

-As the white polka dots on the can imply, it contains lemon squash soda with about 10 percent actual lemon juice, which has a refreshing lemon flavor with moderate acidity and sweetness that both children and adults can like.
+As the white polka dots imply, this can contains lemon squash soda with about 10 percent actual lemon juice.
+The beverage is not overly sweet and has a mildly acidic refreshing flavor that both children and adults can like.

-As a matter of fact, Fujiya Lemon Squash is one of the most famous canned soft drinks in Japan and has long been loved by many Japanese.
+As a matter of fact, the Fujiya Lemon Squash is one of the most famous canned soft drinks in Japan and has been a long-time favorite of many people.

 Where to Buy

-The canned beverage, Fujiya Lemon Squash can be seen sold in vending machines and supermarkets, though I can hardly find it in convenience stores.
+The canned drink Fujiya Lemon Squash can be seen sold in vending machines and supermarkets, but I can rarely find it in convenience stores.